-• The Assistant Superintendent and Physical Education & Health, Athletics & Extra-Curricular Programs Director (nurses) will continue to handle medical and COVID-19 accommodations.
+• The Assistant Superintendent and School Nurses will continue to handle medical and COVID-19 accommodations.

 New York State Contact Tracing Program

 If a student or staff member tests positive for Coronavirus, the New York State Contact Tracing Program will be implemented.
 As such, it is important for everyone to understand how contact tracing works.
 The school district will assist with contact tracing by keeping accurate attendance records of students, staff, and visitors.
 The information below is provided by the New York State Contact Tracing Program: